IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

   * **Strong version:** God actually *punished* Christ for our sins
   * **Modest version:** God afflicted Christ with the suffering that *would have been* our punishment, had it been inflicted on us
   * The modest version sidesteps some objections entirely
-  * Most penal substitution theorists hold the strong version — and so we must defend it
+  * Most Penal Substitution theorists hold the strong version — and so we must defend it

 ---